brandonistfan/CoffeePayment/README.md

 ## Usage

 Running CoffeePayment is straightforward.
+Open a terminal or command prompt, use the Gradle Wrapper to build the project.
+- On Unix operating systems, run:
+  - ./gradlew build
+- On Windows, run:
+  - gradlew.bat build

-Open a terminal or command prompt, navigate to the folder containing CoffeePayment-1.0-SNAPSHOT.jar, and run: java -jar CoffeePayment-1.0-SNAPSHOT.jar
+Then, navigate to the folder containing CoffeePayment-1.0-SNAPSHOT.jar, and run:

+- java -jar CoffeePayment-1.0-SNAPSHOT.jar

 The application will guide you through the process, from selecting beverages to determining who should pay for the day's coffee order, ensuring a fair rotation based on the cost of the beverages.

 ## Assumptions